cameron314/concurrentqueue/README.md

 - Knock-your-socks-off [blazing fast performance][benchmarks].
 - Single-header implementation.
 Just drop it in your project.
-- General-purpose lock-free queue.
-Can be used concurrently from any number of threads.
+- Fully thread-safe lock-free queue.
+Use concurrently from any number of threads.
 - C++11 implementation -- elements are moved (instead of copied) where possible.
 - Templated, obviating the need to deal exclusively with pointers -- memory is managed for you.
-- No limitations in terms of the type or quantity of elements that can be put in the queue.
+- No artificial limitations on element types or maximum count.
 - Memory can be allocated once up-front, or dynamically as needed.
-- Fully portable (no assembly; all is done through the standard C++11 primitives).
+- Fully portable (no assembly; all is done through standard C++11 primitives).
 - Supports super-fast bulk operations.
+- Includes a low-overhead blocking version (BlockingConcurrentQueue).
 - Exception safe.

 ## Reasons to use